Hi! My name is Sherry Yong Chen, and I’m a linguist.

 As a linguist……

-I am broadly interested in issues related to syntax, semantics, and their interfaces, involving both theoretical and experimental inquiry.
-I also have an interest in language acquisition.
+I am mainly interested in issues related to syntax, semantics, and their interfaces, involving both theoretical and experimental inquiry.
+I also have an interest in syntax-prosody interface and language acquisition.

 Generally speaking, questions that interest me include:

-- How is this mapping relation computed in real time?
+- How is this mapping represented cognitively and computed in real time?

 To address these questions, I adopt a formal approach in my theoretical work, and make extensive use of behavioral techniques, from (speeded) acceptability judgements, self-paced reading, to eye tracking.